Dynamic Conditional SKEPTIC: The Dynamic Conditional SKEPTIC Model

+we stress the fact that $f(x_t) = z_t = D_t f(\epsilon_t)$, and $\varepsilon_t = D^{-1}_t x_t$.
 In this setting, the conditional covariance structure $H_t$ captures the dynamic evolution of the second moments, while the nonlinear transformations $f_j$ account for departures from normality in the marginal distributions.
-Importantly, the dependence structure encoded in $R_t$ is not defined directly on the raw variables $\boldsymbol{X}_t$, but rather on their standardized counterparts.
+Importantly, the dependence structure encoded in $R_t$ is not defined directly on the raw variables $\boldsymbol{X}_t$, but rather on their component-wise transformations.

-Hence, while $\boldsymbol{X}_t$ follows a nonparanormal distribution with full covariance $H_t = D_t R_t D_t$, the underlying Gaussian copula that governs its dependence structure acts on the standardized innovations ${\varepsilon}_t$.
-Formally, this implies that

-By Sklar’s theorem, since the $f_j$’s are monotone and differentiable, the joint distribution of ${\varepsilon}_t$ corresponds to a semiparametric Gaussian copula with correlation $R_t$: